TechnionTDK/jbs-classifier/README.md

 | UriConverter | converting hebrew source into a URI |
 | WikiPageParser | going over a source and finding all the sources in it |

+## Usage
+Options: [--all|--file <path to file>|--help] [--dbg <debug flags>]

+Without any option (or only dbg flag) interactive mode will be used.

+Scan output is written to outputs/<timestamp>.json

+Further information is available under 'stat_<timestamp>' in the following files: all_pages                       All parsed pages pages_with_refs                 Pages with potential references pages_refs                      Potential references by page pages_with_uri                  Pages with references pages_uri                       URIs by page error_pages                     Un-parsable pages profiler                        Run time information of each phase

+Full usage is available by running the program with --help flag.